alearcy/ikigai-wp/wp-content/themes/ikigai/README.md

 This is the starter theme for create beautiful custom WP themes.

-It is based on Underscores and Sass and Gulp.
+It is based on Underscores, Sass and Gulp.

-To start using IKIGAI you have to intall NodeJS in your machine.
-Then, in the root theme folder, run:
+To start using IKIGAI you have to install NodeJS in your machine.
+Then, in the root theme folder run:

 `npm install`

-To run in development mode:
+To show in development mode watching in real time each change:

 `npm run serve`